JOY6IX9INE/Discord-Soundboard-Nuker/README.md

 # Discord Soundboard Nuker

 The Discord Soundboard Nuker is a tool designed to play random sounds in a discord voice channel using discord's API.
+It can be used for fun or educational purposes.

 ## Features